SteadyCadence/api-docs/content/03-organization.md

 The above method adds a member to the organization.
 Note that the person needs to have an account for this to work.

+This method also requires using an organization's slug.
+[Click here to learn about finding and formatting slugs](01-introduction.md#slugs).

 **Request Payload**

 Property | Type | Required? | Description